Nevada Bureau of Mines and Geology (NBMG) Open-File Report 10-8

 Field Descriptions:

-Unique number that identifies each item in the collection.
+No: Unique number that identifies each item in the collection.
 Items that have been scanned and converted to Acrobat PDF file format are live linked to this field.

 District: Name of the mining district.
 Many districts have more than one name.
 These other names are cross referenced in NBMG Report 47.
 Documents that describe areas outside of an established mining district are assigned as county general files.
 County general files are identified by having the county name followed by the word “general.”